 Proposals

-Option 1: RAN4 to clarify the extent to which 6G UEs may support digital pre-distortion.
+Option 1: Clarify the extent to which 6G UEs may support digital pre-distortion.

 Option 2: DPoD at the BS receiver offers solution to compensate UE RF non-linearity to reduce UEs MPR for higher order and thus improve UL high data rate availability.

-Option 3: RAN4 should study UL post-distortion techniques that jointly compensate for multiple non-linear components in the UE RF chain to improve uplink performance and efficiency.
+Option 3: Study UL post-distortion techniques that jointly compensate for multiple non-linear components in the UE RF chain to improve uplink performance and efficiency.

-Option 4: RAN4 to evaluate the potential MPR reduction enabled by DPoD and its impact on UL coverage and UE transmit energy efficiency.
+Option 4: Evaluate the potential MPR reduction enabled by DPoD and its impact on UL coverage and UE transmit energy efficiency.

-Option 5: RAN4 to evaluate the extent to which UE EVM requirements can be adjusted when DPoD compensates for PA and other RF components non-linearity at the base station.
+Option 5: Evaluate the extent to which UE EVM requirements can be adjusted when DPoD compensates for PA and other RF components non-linearity at the base station.

-Option 6: RAN4 to study inclusion of oscillator phase noise and IQ imbalance in UL post-distortion schemes, evaluating feasibility and performance gains for high-order modulations and higher-frequency operation.
+Option 6: Study inclusion of oscillator phase noise and IQ imbalance in UL post-distortion schemes, evaluating feasibility and performance gains for high-order modulations and higher-frequency operation.

-Option 7: RAN4 to evaluate DPoD performance with higher modulation orders focusing on high-SNR conditions.
+Option 7: Evaluate DPoD performance with higher modulation orders focusing on high-SNR conditions.

 UE RF Impairment Modelling and Compensation